 Categories A, AA, and AAA refer to cabin categories aboard the M.V.
 Stella Australis, as well as room categories at either Tierra Patagonia or the Explora Lodge.
 Standard, Superior, and Suite refer to rooms at Tierra Patagonia.
 Salto Chico, Cordillera Paine, and Suite Exploradores refer to rooms at the Explora Lodge.

 Prices are per person, double occupancy.
 On the December 2014 departure, there is an additional holiday surcharge of $500.
 For a single room, add $3,350 in Category A, $3,950 in Category AA, and $4,650 in Category AAA.

-Airfare is not included in the expedition cost.
-Economy airfare from Miami to Buenos Aires and return from Santiago begins at $1,200.
-Flights within Argentina and Chile are $865 (subject to change).
+International airfare to Buenos Aires and return from Santiago and airfare within Argentina and Chile are not included in the expedition cost.
+Group flights within Argentina and Chile are $865 (subject to change).